 Semester of Graduation.

 There are three official graduation dates: May, August and December.
-Every candidate for a graduate degree must be registered in the GSBS in the semester of graduation.
+Every GSBS candidate for a graduate degree must be registered in the semester of graduation.
 Failure to graduate at the expected time requires additional registrations as necessary until graduation.
 Doctoral students who have been admitted to candidacy and accumulated 120 hours may be eligible to reduce hours during their last year (see 129 Hour Rule).
-Masters students are required to register for 9 hours.
+Masters students are required to register for 9 hours in the fall and spring and 6 hours during the summer.
 Off-campus students may register for 1 hour of thesis, dissertation, or research until graduation.
 Students receiving financial assistance should consult financial aid prior to reducing hours.
+International students may also want to check with the DSO and payroll prior to reducing hours.

 Statement of Intention to Graduate.

 A student planning to graduate must file a Statement of Intention to Graduate with the GSBS office at the beginning of the semester of intended graduation.
 No candidate's name will be placed on a tentative list for graduation for any graduation date unless this statement has been received in the GSBS Office by the specified deadline.
 The deadline to file the intent to graduate is posted on the GSBS website under Graduation Deadlines.